 Postmates announced that it has delivered 2.5 million packages across 28 markets and expanded its fleet to 13,000 couriers.
 They operate outside US (in Mexico) too.

 Shipt is an on-demand grocery delivery service.

-Shipt launched its services during 2014.
+Shipt launched its services in 2014.
 Customers essentially give a Shipt shopper a grocery list and the shopper will purchase the groceries for you and deliver them to your designated delivery address.

 Once the order is placed you are informed regarding the delivery time.
-With Shipt, the shopper will shop for the groceries and then you have to delivered to you.
+With Shipt, the shopper will shop for the groceries, and then you have to deliver them to you.

 Package Delivery Apps Conclusion

-Firms providing on-demand services are those in which users can with ease request a service, a product, or any goods, which is then taken care from pick-up to delivery through the on-demand process.
-Ease of usage, real-time alerts, push notifications, security and compliance are vital in the on-demand economy, to deliver the instant gratification that consumers not only want, but desire.
+Firms providing on-demand services are those in which users can with ease request a service, a product, or any goods, which is then taken care of from pick-up to delivery through the on-demand process.
+Ease of usage, real-time alerts, push notifications, security, and compliance are vital in the on-demand economy, to deliver the instant gratification that consumers not only want but desire.